 The clinics' moves to the 10th floor created vacant space for growth in Pediatric Plastic Surgery on the ninth floor.
 Renovations on the fifth floor allowed the Pediatric Heart Institute to expand.

-The newest floor nearly mirrors the bright, child-friendly décor of the other floors, with a few tweaks.
-The lobby area of each clinic has a more open, airy feel.
-On the walls outside each exam room, a cabinet holding gowns, gloves and masks allows staff quick, easy access to the protection gear.
+The lobby area of each clinic has an open, airy feel.
+On the walls outside each exam room, a cabinet holding gowns, gloves, and masks allows staff quick, easy access to the protection gear.